mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 ---
 # What can we do about it?

 So, that was just a lot of time spent on negativity.
-We saw problem after problem with various code snippets, so now we will devote time to some positivity.
+We saw problem after problem with seemingly reasonable code, so now we will devote time to some positivity.
 What can we do to fix the problem?

 ---